wevisdemo/parliament-watch/CONTRIBUTING.md

 # Contributing Guideline

-- First, and the most importent one, make sure you read the [README.md file](README.md).
+1. First, and most importantly, make sure you read the [README.md file](README.md).
-- Read the [issues](https://github.com/wevisdemo/parliament-watch/issues) carefully, comment on the issue that you want to work and we will assign you to that issue.
+2. Read the [issues](https://github.com/wevisdemo/parliament-watch/issues) carefully, comment on the issue you want to work on, and we'll assign it to you.
-- For external collaborator (don't have a permission to write on a main branch)
-  - For each issue, create a new branch name in the format of `username/issuenumber-description`.
+3. Feels free to open a new issue, if you found a bug or have some idea.
+4. Fork the project if you don't have permission to directly edit this repository.
+Checkout from the branch specified in the issue.
-  - Open the pull requests (PR), with the same name of the issue.
+5. Open a pull request (PR) with the same name as the issue.
+Target the branch specified in the issue.
+The maintainer will review your work and might give you some feedback before merging.
-    - If not ready for a review, please put `[WIP]` in front of the title.
+6. If your work isn't ready for review, add "[WIP]" at the beginning of the PR title.
-- For internal collaborator (have a permission to write on a main branch)

-  - Can work on the main branch for fast code integration (CI)
-  - Add issue number as a commit message scope eg. `feat(issuenumber): commit description`.

-- Questions and discussion can be done on the Github's issue or PR in English or Thai (choose the one you are comfortable).
+7. Feel free to ask questions or discuss on GitHub's issues or PRs in English or Thai—whichever you're more comfortable with.
+8. Open-source maintenance is not everything we do, but we'll try to be as responsive as possible.

-Thank you and enjoy coding!
+Thanks for contributing, and happy coding! 🎉